-American Airlines Upgrade Strategy
+American Airlines upgrade strategy

 AA Upgrade Types at a Glance

-Systemwide Upgrades (SWUs)
+Systemwide upgrades (SWUs)

-EP and PP only No co-pay Best for international
+175K+ Loyalty Points No co-pay Best for international

 Detailed SWU guide

-Complimentary Upgrades
+Complimentary upgrades

 All elites No cost Domestic / short-haul

-Paid Upgrades
+Paid upgrades

 Cash-based upgrade offers presented through aa.com or the AA app.
 AA uses dynamic pricing that varies by route, demand, and departure date.
 Paid upgrades confirm immediately when accepted and do not require elite status.
 The pricing can range from reasonable to well above what a revenue ticket in the premium cabin would cost.